legacysurvey/legacysurvey/pages/dr2/issues.rst

 DR2 coadd files have been deprecated
 ====================================

-As of August 23rd, 2018, the DR2 coadd directory has been removed to save space.
+On August 23rd, 2018, the DR2 coadd directory was removed to save space.
 Data from that directory is still available via FTP from the `NOAO archive`_

 .. _`NOAO archive`: ftp://archive.noao.edu/public/hlsp/decals/dr2/coadd/